 What is a Swamp Cooler?

 If you have never heard of an evaporative cooler (often called swamp coolers) here’s how they work: as suggested by the name, evaporative coolers cool homes through the evaporation of water.
 One must fill his or her cooler with water, place it in a dry environment (either outside of one’s house or in a room with plenty of airflows), and crack open a few windows.
 As outside air passes through the cooler’s cooling pad, that air loses energy and takes on water vapor.
-Once a sufficient amount of cool air has been stored in one’s cooler, its pumps kick in and cool air is pumped into the home, and hot, dry air is pushed out of the home’s open windows.
+Once a sufficient amount of cool air has been stored in one’s cooler, its pumps kick in, cool air is pumped into the home, and hot, dry air is pushed out of the home’s open windows.

 Best Climate for an Evaporative Cooler